fhiso/sources-and-citations/creators-name.md

 *should* be omitted.
 The non-breaking space *character* (U+00A0) *should not* be used to separate initials.  [*Example &mdash;* The *natural version* of the name of historian A J P Taylor would be written "`A. J.
-P. Taylor`", and the *bibliographic version* of the name of US Supreme Court justice Lewis F Powell Jr is "`Powell, Lewis F., Jr.`".
+P. Taylor`", and the *bibliographic version* of the name of former US Supreme Court justice Lewis F Powell Jr is "`Powell, Lewis F., Jr.`".
 Note the period after "Jr", even though some style guides say it is not needed as the last letter of "junior" has not been omitted.
 How these are presented in a formatted citation is beyond the scope of this standard, so an application formatting a citation to Taylor's work would be free not to print the periods or spaces.]

 When a name contains a single element that is written as two words, but logically a single, indivisible entity, a non-breaking space *character* (U+00A0) *may* be used to separate them.  [*Example &mdash;* In English, St&nbsp;John, and less commonly other saints, can be used as a given names or surnames.
 Garter King of Arms, Sir Henry St&nbsp;George the younger is an example.
-He might be represented in a `CreatorsName` as "`St.%{A0}George, Henry, the younger`"; the suffix "the younger" is retained to disambiguate him with his father who had the same name and had also been Garter King of Arms.
+He might be represented in a `CreatorsName` as "`St.%{A0}George, Henry, the younger`"; the use of the escape character `%{A0}` rather than a literal non-breaking space *character* is *not recommended*, but is done here for clarity.
+The suffix "the younger" is retained to disambiguate him with his father who had the same name and had also been Garter King of Arms.
 When formatting a citation, applications are not required to honour the non-breaking space.]

 If additional detail has been added to the author's name that is was not present in a published source, it is *recommended* that square brackets